Miss North Carolina 1933 Leola Councilman

 |Leola from the panorama shot - age 20|

 There is no specific mention of Leola in the Atlantic City newspapers.

 After the Pageant, Leola (also known as "Lee") returned home to North Carolina and continued to work as a telephone operator for nine years.
-In 1940 she was not living at home with her family; it is thought she might be listed under a married name as she had a brief marriage and divorce prior to marrying Harold Haught in 1946.
+In 1940 she was not living at home with her family; it is thought she might be listed under a married name as she had a brief marriage (to a Howard?), although this information as not sufficient to find her on the 1940 census in NC.
+After her divorce she married Harold Haught in 1946 at Camp LeJeune, Onslow County, North Carolina.
 The family story is that she had not told Harold, a Marine officer, that she had been in the Pageant.
 In fact, she never did tell him, but her sisters "spilled the beans" a year after the marriage!
-They were married 45 years, until Leola's death in 1991, in her sleep at a nursing home at age 77.
-She had suffered her first stroke at the early age of 40, but recovered to continue to play golf, even well enough to win at least one tournament.
-She was survived by her husband and many relatives, but had no children.
+They were married 45 years, until Leola's death in 1991, in her sleep at the Sea Level nursing home at age 77.

 Social Security Death Index: LEOLA C HAUGHT, date of birth: 29 Jul 1913, date of death: May 1991, last residence: (not specified), last benefit: (none specified), social security number: 244-01-3165, state issued: North Carolina